JesseDWhite/pizza-parlor/README.md

 let fullPrice = new PizzaOrder("small", "brooklyn", "mushrooms", "none");

 PizzaOrder.prototype.pizzaPrice = function () {
-    this.pizzaSize + this.pizzaStyle + this.pizzaToppings + this.additionalInstructions;
+    return this.pizzaSize + this.pizzaStyle + this.pizzaToppings + this.additionalInstructions;
-} return fullPrice
+}
 Espected Output: smallbrookylnmushroomsnone